 If you did not know how to swim and you were thrown into the deep end of the pool you would scream for help.
 You wouldn't worry how people would think of you and the fact that you couldn't swim.
 If you feel like the waves of organic chemistry are beginning to crash around you, come and get help before it is too late.
 Getting help is not a sign of weakness...it is a sign of strength.
+Think of it as a self-imposed discussion section and you get to choose when to go.
 The following represent my recommendations in order of preference: